 Any amount of unearned grant funds that you must return is called an overpayment.
 The maximum amount of a grant overpayment that you must repay is half of the grant funds you received or were scheduled to receive.
 You do not have to repay a grant overpayment if the original amount of the overpayment is $50 or less.
 You must make arrangements with the Rolf Institute or the Department of Education to return the unearned grant funds.

 The requirements for Title IV program funds when you withdraw are separate from any refund policy that the school may have.
 Therefore, you may still owe funds to the school to cover unpaid institutional charges.
 The school may also charge you for any Title IV program funds that the school was required to return.
 A copy of the school’s refund policy is contained in the school catalog and on this webpage.

-Visit the Director of Education to learn the requirements and procedures for officially withdrawing from The Rolf Institute.
+Visit the Director of Faculty and Student Services to learn the requirements and procedures for officially withdrawing from The Rolf Institute.